-Leighton has presented at numerous national and international conferences including the Claiming Full Citizenship Conference (Vancouver 2015), the 2015 Community Living Ontario Provincial Annual Conference and Directors Group Meeting, EGOS (2011), ASID (2014) and numerous ANZAM Conferences.
+Leighton has presented at numerous national and international conferences including the Claiming Full Citizenship Conference (Vancouver 2015), the 2015 and 2017 Community Living Ontario Provincial Annual Conferences and Directors Group Meetings, EGOS (2011), ASID (2014) and numerous ANZAM Conferences.

 Leighton values continuous and experiential learning and frequently incorporates reflective and action learning processes when working with clients.
 He is a qualified Company Director (GAICD) and has served lengthy terms on the Boards of two WA-based community service organisations.
-He is currently a member of the NDIS’s Intellectual Disability Reference Group and is a University Associate attached to Curtin University’s School of Occupational Therapy and Social Work.
+He has recently been appointed to the NDIS’s Independent Advisory Council until June 2023.

 Based in Perth, Western Australia Leighton also assists individuals, families and organisations to develop and implement personalised approaches designed to enable all people to have a good life.
 He is personally committed to facilitating the empowerment of people who are often marginalised and who live with significant challenges in their lives.
 He is passionate about enabling all people to have meaningful roles in society, exercise self-direction in their lives and develop social connections and deeper friendships.